 WAPHA agreed to be the lead PHN for this initiative in April 2019.
 Since then, WAPHA has been working closely with other PHNs nationwide to design and build a secure storage platform for PHN data and to develop rigorous standards for data governance to accompany implementation of the platform.
 Participation by PHNs is voluntary, but the overwhelming majority are expected to sign on.

-In late August, the project transitioned from a platform development phase to a pilot phase.
-During the pilot WAPHA will establish its own secure “lock-box” on the Primary Health Insights platform to test the platform’s capability and will initiate the migration and hosting of their own data into this environment.
-This includes the data routinely collected from general practices currently stored by Curtin University on behalf of the WAPHA.
-WA general practice data collected and stored at Curtin University will be erased or destroyed to the extent technically practicable upon written request from WAPHA at the conclusion of the platform migration.
+In late August 2020, the project transitioned from a platform development phase to a pilot phase.
+WAPHA established its own secure “lock-box” on the Primary Health Insights platform, tested the platform’s capability and has migrated its own data into this environment.
+This includes the data that was routinely collected from WA general practices and previously stored by Curtin University on behalf of the WAPHA.
+This data has been erased from the University’s servers to the full extent that is technically practicable.

-Following the pilot and its evaluation, roll out of the platform to other PHNs is scheduled to commence in late October 2020.
+Following successful evaluation of the pilot, the roll out of the platform to other PHNs has commenced and is expected to be completed in March 2021.